 Once you have defined who you are addressing, then you can figure out the best perspective to present the information.

 As a health and wellness writer, you should know that the angle you decide to use differentiates your site from other sites.
-If you do a simple search, you will discover that there are many blogs with the same ideas as you, but how you will approach the topic will define how your blog will perform.
+If you do a simple search, you will discover many blogs with the same ideas as you, but how you will approach the topic will define how your blog will perform.

 2. Poor research and inconclusive evidence